novatorem/Website/README.md

 ## Debugging

-Use VS Code, and with the command pallete, execute:
+Use VS Code, and with the command palette, execute:

 ```
 Debug: JavaScript Debug Terminal